juniorpb/juniorpb/README.md

 My name is Junior and I'm Software developer.

- - 🔥 In love with JavaScript
+ - 🔥 In love with JavaScript, TypeScript and GoLang
  - 🔥 Currently learning Java, NodeJs and ReactJs
  - 😄 Also DevOps